Health Care and the ADA

 The ADA does not require medical documentation for a service animal.
 Under the Air Carrier Act some airlines, however, may require medical documentation.

 A landlord or airline can request medical documentation indicating that an emotional support animal is necessary because of an individual's disability.

 - Effective Communication

 Health care providers must ensure that communications with patients with hearing, vision, and speech disabilities are effective.
 The aid or service provided depends on the method of communication used by the patient, how long and how complex it will be, and in what setting it will take place.
 The following links provide information and resources on effective communication.

-ADA - Questions and Answers for Health Care Providers 2018 - National Association of the Deaf, Federal disability discrimination laws mandate equal access to and an equal opportunity to participate in and benefit from health care services, and effective communication with individuals who are deaf or hard of hearing.
+ADA - Questions and Answers for Health Care Providers 2018 - National Association of the Deaf Federal disability discrimination laws mandate equal access to and an equal opportunity to participate in and benefit from health care services, and effective communication with individuals who are deaf or hard of hearing.
 This document addresses effective communication questions for health care professionals.

 Communicating with People Who Are Deaf or Hard of Hearing in Hospital Settings - U.S. Department of Justice (DOJ) This document discusses how to ensure effective communication in hospitals or other healthcare settings for individuals who are deaf or hard of hearing.
 It Includes an overview of different interpreter types as well as situations where an interpreter may be necessary.